 When the loss of vision is a result of an accident, the victim may be entitled to damages.
 However, to bring a lawsuit against the at-fault party, the victim must prove liability and negligence.
 In the case of a motor vehicle accident, it must be proven that the other driver was to blame for the accident, and that the other driver’s actions were negligent.
 Such negligent behavior may include actions or lack of actions that an individual would likely take in a similar situation.

 In such situations when a person’s vision loss is a result of another person’s negligence, the victim may be able to recover medical costs, future medical and rehabilitation expenses, and wage loss.
 Also, the victim may be able to recover compensation for pain and suffering and loss of enjoyment of life.

 Chicago Personal Injury Attorneys

 If you or someone close to you has suffered vision loss or blindness as a result of someone else’s negligence, you should immediately take steps to protect your legal rights.
-Speak to an experienced and qualified Chicago personal injury lawyer at Willens Injury Law Offices as soon as possible after the accident.
+Speak to an experienced and qualified Chicago personal injury lawyer at Willens & Baez as soon as possible after the accident.
 Before you sign anything, give us a call today at (312) 957-4166 and set up a free consultation!